STRIDES-Codes/Exploring-feature-selection-in-deep-learning-models-for-GDC-Cancer-site-expression-data/README.md

 ## *Exploring Feature Selection for Genomics Expression Profile*

-### Scope/questions:
+### Motivation:

 NCI-DOE collaboration (https://github.com/ravichas/ML-TC1) show that expression profiles collected from different cancer sites can be modeled (classification) using the deep-learning (convolutional neural network) method.
 The method works well for a balanced dataset.
 What is not clear is, the neural network method doesn't answer what features (i.e. genes) are important and provide a signal to the model?
 A project to explore feature selection for genomics data could be useful for cancer research communities.

-### Complexity of the problem:
+### Complexity of the problem and open questions:

-* Genomics data is high dimensional in terms of the number of genes/probes/features
-* Identifying important genes is as important as building high accuracy models
+* Genomics data is high dimensional in terms of the number of genes/probes/features.
+Most models constructed from a high dimensional data will be complex.
+Identifying important features/genes is as important as building high accuracy models.
+Keeping in mind that genes do not work alone, pathway-based analysis could be used to
-*

 ## Overview
 * Data collection